holzschu/python_ios/README.md

 Inside Python, you can call the shell commands defined by the frameworks: ls, cat, grep...

 In the shell, you can use all Python scripts: pydoc, which.py, diff.py...

+# Installing new packages

+To install more packages, you have to try different options, in order of complexity:
+- `pip install packagename`, which will work if the package has a universal wheel,
+- `pip download packagename` to download the source.
+Expand the source and run `python setup.py install`, which will work most of the time.
+- if the package tries to compile C extensions, install will fail (obviously).
+Look in the documentation to see if there is an option to install without extensions: `--pure install` for mercurial, `--without-speedups` for MarkupSafe, `setenv TORNADO_EXTENSION 0` for tornado...
+There are no standard way to express this.
+- if none of the above work, you'll have to add the C extensions to the Python source group, and edit `config.c` to add the relevant line: `{"packageName", init_packageName},` (the actual function name and package name will vary).

 # Mercurial